Visualizing Your Designs: A Gentle Introduction to UML (and Where to Learn More!)

 2. State Machine Diagrams: Tracking Changes

 State machine diagrams show how an object changes its state over time.
 Think of it like a flowchart for an object’s life.
+But here’s the key: the transitions between states are triggered by events.

 Why State Diagrams are helpful: